• Menu

 5. PACKING INFORMATION

-A. While you will be more comfortable moving around with fewer bags, you won’t be the only one with checked luggage.
-There will be porters and hotel staff to help with luggage at each destination.
+A. While you will be more comfortable moving around with fewer (and smaller) bags, it’s fine if you need to check a bag.
+There will be porters and hotel staff to help with luggage at each hotel.

-Note that not all hotels have elevators so the least amount of luggage you bring, the better.
+Note that not all hotels have elevators, so the fewer bags you have, the better.

 Q. How should I dress/pack for this trip?